rashakil-ds/Roadmap-Docs/Data Analyst/README.md

 ### **Why Learn Python?**
 - Python is the most versatile language for data analysis and manipulation.
 - Widely used in data analytics for automating tasks, manipulating data, and creating visualizations.
-- Also for statistical Machine Learning.
+- Also for statistical Machine Learning with `sklearn` library.

 ### **What to Learn?**
 - **Python Basics**